 Now is a great time to either start your financial plan or review and adjust your plan with your financial team.

-We’ve all heard that we should buy low and sell high, but when the market is headed for a recession, it can be difficult to know exactly what you should do with your investments – and it may feel like time is of the essence.
+The economy can be unpredictable and the fast changes can play with our emotions – and it may feel like time is of the essence.
 Throughout history, there have been multiple events that have impacted the markets, and, ultimately, the markets have rebounded.

 For most investors, their investment portfolio is built on a long-term strategy, so volatility in the short term is less important than the long view.
 Keep your emotions in check to avoid over-correcting and instead, strategically respond to the market evolution with your end goal in mind.